 MP for Folkestone and Hythe

-Tony Vaughan is a Labour (Co-op) MP for Folkestone and Hythe, first elected on 4 July 2024.
-He serves on the Petitions Committee (since 28 October 2024) and the Justice Committee (since 27 October 2025).
-He has declared multiple financial interests linked to his earnings and MP activities.
+Tony Vaughan is a Labour (Co-op) MP for Folkestone and Hythe, elected on 4 July 2024.
+He sits on the Justice Committee and the Petitions Committee.
+The information provided does not include details of his earlier career.

 Generated 21 February 2026